MaoMaoCV/maomaocv.github.io/_posts/2024-02-01-instant-web.markdown

 ---

-Effortless Web: Zero-Maintenance & Cost-Free GitHub Page Deployment
+Instant Web: Zero-Maintenance & Cost-Free GitHub Page Deployment

 #### 1. Project Background
 With the advent of the digital era, the online presence of personal brands has become crucial.
 Although there are various website-building platforms on the market, there is still a portion of the population unable to own personalized websites due to cost or technical barriers.
 This project aims to provide a low-cost, maintenance-free, and easily customizable website solution by combining the usability of Squarespace with the free domain service of GitHub Pages.